hxtree/galaxyops/libraries/faker-factory/README.md

 FakerFactory creates fakes of classes for testing purposes.

 It creates a faker object by first inferring each property's type based the class-validator decorator.
-Next, a fake data is generated for the property.
-Lastly, the faked object is return.
+Next, it changes the object to a schema then it generates fake data for each property.
+Lastly, the faked object is instantiated and returned.

 ## Example